h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 The histogram verifies that the interest rate around 7 and 7.5 is the most frequent one.
 Now that we have an idea of what our data and our response variable looks like, we can split the dataset.

-**Please note that the main goal of this tutorial is to show the usage of some models for regression problems, as well as to tune some of the hyper-parameters of the models.
+**Please note that the main goal of this self-paced course is to show the usage of some models for regression problems, as well as to tune some of the hyper-parameters of the models.
 For that reason, we will be skipping any data visualization and manipulation, as well as feature engineering.
-The aforementioned stages in machine learning are very important, and should always be done; however, they will be covered in later tutorials.**
+The aforementioned stages in machine learning are very important, and should always be done; however, they will be covered in later self-paced courses.**

 We will split the dataset into three sets, training, validation, and test set.
 The reason for having validation and test sets is because we will use the validation set to tune our models, and we will treat the test set as some unseen data in which we will see how our models perform.
 We will assign 70% of our data to the training set, and 15% to both the validation and test sets.
 Split the dataset and print the distribution of each set